First Signs of Gum Disease- Sunshine Smiles Dentistry – Dentist Roswell GA

 Bacteria inhabiting the gums and residing on tooth surfaces give off a putrid odor as they decompose food particles.
 Bad breath often signals gum disease and may become embarrassing socially.

-Prevention and Treatment of Gum Disease
+Prevention and Treatment of Gum Disease at our Roswell Dental Clinic

 The simplest way to prevent gum disease is to brush and floss regularly.
 Routine dental visits at dentist Roswell GA, Sunshine Smiles dentistry in Roswell GA, can help detect gum disease at early stages.
 Gum disease should be treated before more serious complications develop, such as loose teeth, gum pockets, or medical problems such as heart disease.